ansible-lockdown/RHEL8-CIS/README.md

 Branches
 -------
-**devel** - This is the working development branch, and also the default branch.
+**devel** - This is the default branch and the working development branch.
 Community pull requests will pull into this branch<br>
 **main** - This is the release branch<br>
 **reports** - This is a protected branch for our scoring reports, no code should ever go here<br>
 **all other branches** - Individual community member branches<br>